justicedemocrats/new-site/src/pages/abouts/index.md

           program in which candidates can opt-in to get access to an auto-dialer for voter contact, a texting tool for event turnout, a volunteer portal, and other general help on their field program.
-We also help candidates with recruiting campaign managers, message training, press, creative work, and a host of other services that campaigns require.
+We also help candidates with recruiting campaign managers, message training, communications and press strategy, creative work, and a host of other services that campaigns require.

           The FEC requires that we charge campaigns money for any direct